KABC-TV: Ratings

 The introduction of the Eyewitness News format, followed by the addition of syndicated staples such as The Oprah Winfrey Show in 1986, Live with Kelly and Mark and its predecessors in 1991, and Jeopardy! and Wheel of Fortune in 1992, has allowed KABC-TV to maintain a substantial ratings advantage over its competition.
 Leveraging the strength of its sizeable lead-in at 3 p.m. by the now-defunct Oprah, KABC-TV has long held first or second in the ratings for its 4 to 6:30 p.m. news block.
 However, ratings leads for the morning and late news have typically been expensive battles with local stations KTLA and KTTV in the morning, and KNBC (and recently KCBS-TV) at 11 p.m.

-With its across-the-board ratings success in hand, the station has been known to run quick five-second promos throughout the day that feature the slogan, "ABC7 – #1 in news, #1 in Southern California".
-This is a throwback to its openers during the 1980s and 1990s, when the station proudly proclaimed itself "Number One in Southern California".

 KABC-TV led all local news time periods during initial coverage of the January 2025 Southern California wildfires.

 Social media

 KABC-TV, as well as the other Disney owned television stations, has a large presence on several social media platforms.
 In May 2014, KABC-TV claimed to be the first local TV station in the United States to surpass one million likes on Facebook.